Sign up to our Newsletter

 Plaintiff

-The party who brings legal action to an issue.
+The party that brings legal action to an issue.
 For example, the plaintiff is the one suing someone, and the defendant is the person being sued.

 Precedent